Welcome

 What to Expect

 Deciding to go to therapy can often feel daunting with not knowing what to expect.
 You have made the first step already by being here.
 It is perfectly normal to feel many different emotions.
-It is important for me that you feel safe, welcome and comfortable in my practice.
+It is important that you feel safe, welcome and comfortable in my practice.
+(So feel free to bring a blanket or a pair of slippers if you would like to!)

-After our initial online consultation, we will meet in the Sapphire Rooms Exeter.
-There is a cosy and relaxed waiting room with facilities to grab a drink and have time for you before your session.
+After our initial online consultation, we will meet at my practice in Topsham, Exeter.
+The space is cosy and relaxed with facilities to grab a drink during your session.

-I will greet you in the waiting room when your session is scheduled and show you to our therapy room.
+I will greet you in the waiting area when your session is scheduled and show you to our therapy room.
 Sessions last for 50 minutes and will be weekly or fortnightly.
-You are welcome to use the waiting room after your session for up to 30 minutes, giving you downtime and time to process if needed.
+Topsham offers beautiful scenic walks by the water and hosts picturesque buildings through the town which means it is a great place to have a bit of down time after sessions.

-If our sessions are held online, it is important you have a safe and private space to talk.
+If our sessions are held online, it is important you have a safe and private space to talk and anything you may feel you need to hand.

 - Tara Brach